iamchansekhar/iamchansekhar.github.io/README.md

 ### [ Project 2: Predicting Employee attrition](https://github.com/iamchansekhar/Predicting-Attrition-of-Employees)
 This Project includes Feature Engineering and Machine Learning Models to predict attrition of employees

-### Project 3
-Identifying Churned customers in a ecommerce company

-### Project 4
-Predicting NPS score from the customer order data

 ## Want to learn and get started in the field of analytics.
 Here is the link to the tutorials created by me for beginners